clemvg/portfolio_newsletter/DEPLOYMENT.md

     docker push $(terraform -chdir=terraform output -raw image_path)
     ```

+    Your image can now be seen in your `Artifact Registry`.

 ## Step 3: Deploy the Cloud Run Job

 1.  **Apply Terraform Again:**